RickPoh95/RickPoh95/README.md

 - 🔭 I’m currently study at Generation Singapore - SGUP-CT CLOUD SUPPORT AND DEVOPS
 - 👯 I’m looking to forward to become a DevOps and Cloud Engineer
 - 📫 How to reach me: **shizchaw95@gmail.com**
-- ⚡ Fun fact: I love sport and like to play automation stuff
+- ⚡ Fun fact: I love sport and like thing related to automation stuff

 ### Connect with me: